Learn More About

 Founder

-Sickey continues to serve as an advisor to the Coushatta Tribal Council and to other tribal governments in addressing economic and social development.
+Sickey served as an advisor to the Coushatta Tribal Council and to other tribal governments in addressing economic and social development.
 Sickey lobbied the Louisiana legislature to create an Office of Indian Affairs, for which he served as its first executive director, and was among the founders of the Louisiana Inter-Tribal Council and Institute for Indian Development.

 Ernest Sickey